 On the northwest side of Roatan near Half Moon Bay, the snorkeling off Lighthouse Reef is a surprisingly good dive site located right offshore of the West End.
 Located at the end of the western point of Half Moon Bay, the Lighthouse Reef is off of an iron shore, so the water clarity tends to be exceptional.
 The water depths range from 5 to 15 feet deep, and the habitat is rich with brain coral, elk horn coral, lettuce coral and sea fans.
-During a Lighthouse Reef snorkel, you may encounter filefish, queen angelfish, blue chromis, sergeant majors, butterflyfish, parrotfish tangs, grunts, barracuda, grouper eagle rays and hawksbill sea turtles.
+During a Lighthouse Reef snorkel, you may encounter filefish, queen angelfish, blue chromis, sergeant majors, Golden Spotted Snake Eels, butterflyfish, parrotfish tangs, grunts, barracuda, grouper eagle rays, hawksbill sea turtles and non-stinging Comb Jelly (aka Sea Walnut).

 The snorkeling off Roatan is known to be truly world class.
 Roatan is located northeast of Tegucigalpa about 35 miles off the Honduran coast.
 Isla de Roatan is about 32 miles long and ranges from 1 mile to 4 miles wide.
 The reefs around Roatan are known to have about 25% live coral, which is actually relatively healthy compared to other reefs found in the Caribbean.
 The average water temperature around Roatan varies little from summer (82F) to winter (78F).
 The best visibility can be found during the driest months of February through May, which can be up to 100 feet.
 During November and December, the visibility is typically 30 feet or under due to the heavy rain runoff.
 By the way, there are dozens of so-called dive shops around the island, however, most of them are just fronts for guided scuba dives.
 The dive shops rarely have any gear for sale, and the rental snorkel gear is old and very basic.
 Make sure to bring everything you may need, even mask drops.